 The Board of Trustees and the administration affirm the right of the individual to the privacy of his/her room.
 Authorized college personnel may enter student rooms for normal inspection and maintenance purposes.
-The student's personal property is not subject to search without expressed approval of the student, except when a reasonable belief or probable cause exists that the room is being used for a purpose which is illegal or which would otherwise seriously interfere with campus discipline or safety.
+The student's personal property is not subject to search without expressed approved of the student, except when a reasonable belief or probable cause exists that the room is being used for a purpose which is illegal or which would otherwise seriously interfere with campus discipline or safety.

-The search of a student's personal property can be authorized by the Dean of Students or the Director of Residential Life.
-A search will be conducted by at least two members of the Department of Public Safety or one officer and a Student Affairs professional.
+The search of a student's personal property can be authorized by the Vice President for Student Services and the Director of Residential Life.
 The occupant(s) of the room will be asked to produce identification at the time of the search and be requested to remain in the room.
 The presence of the student(s) assigned to the room is preferred but not mandatory at the time of the search.
 The reason(s) for the procedure of the search will be explained to the occupant(s) of the room prior to the search if occupants are available.
 All areas of the room are subject to search.
 Automobile searches are also in the realm of the policy.